dempe/blog/resources/posts/building-a-static-site-from-scratch.md

 To be fair, there was a bit of work I had to do on the models to make them aware of the relationships between `posts`, `tags`, and `post_tags`.
 Enter [Eloquent relationships](https://laravel.com/docs/10.x/eloquent-relationships).

 <aside>My main reason for storing posts and tags in a database was to make it easy to track the relationships between them.
 You'll notice the body of the post has nothing to do with this.
-I considered not adding the body to the database, but I added it anyway for two reasons.
-One, it allows me to track update times for posts easily.
-Two, it's nice to have a single source for all of my data, as opposed to loading the post bodies from files and everything else from the database.</aside>
+I considered not adding the body to the database.
+I went ahead with it anyway, because it's better to have a single source for all of my data, as opposed to loading the post bodies from files and everything else from the database.</aside>

 ## Eloquent Relationships